enfabrica/enkit/scripts/gee.md

  |___/
 ```

-gee version: 0.2.31
+gee version: 0.2.32

-gee is a wrapper around the "git" and "gh-cli" tools.  "gee" captures all
+gee is a user-friendly wrapper (aka "porcelain") around the "git" and "gh-cli"
-tribal knowledge about how to use git the right way (for us), implementing one
+tools  gee is an opinionated tool that implements a specific, simple, powerful
+workflow.

-standard and well-supported workflow.  "gee" is also an instructional tool: by
+"gee" is also an instructional tool: by showing each command as it executes,
-showing each command as it executes, gee helps users learn git.
+gee helps users learn git.

 ## Features: